-Income Type ome Type HE+ System Code Reminders Source Most Common Verifications Count all Tribal Capita income the last 12 mor or use the 1099 from the prior y Subtract \$2,00 from the gross divide by 12 to a monthly amon If total gross amount is less \$2,000, treat th entire amount a eligible.
+Income Type ncome Type HE+ System Code Reminders Source Most Common Verifications Tribal Per Capita 2 (TR) eligible.
 Count all Tribal Per Capita income in the last 12 months or use the 1099 from the prior year.
 Subtract \$2,000 from the gross then divide by 12 to get a monthly amount.
 If total gross amount is less than \$2,000, treat the entire amount as ignored income.
 Check stubs, tribal verification, 1099 Unemployment Compensation (UC) If household member has seasonal worker income, use annualized income.
 NOTE: If applicant receives UC each year, determine if this is seasonal employment.
 UC is ignored income, but still must be entered in the application.
 The HE+ System will not include it in the total income.
 UC statement, check stubs, DIHLR wage record, CARES, Tax Form 1099 - only if income is annualized.
 Bank statements are not an acceptable verification item.
 4 Veterans Benefits (V) Be sure to determine if the income is Veteran's pension, Veteran's compensation, or military retirement benefits (pension).
 Identify type of Veteran's benefit For VA pension or VA compensation: bank statement, annual award statement, or VA/VSO phone verification.
 For Military Pension: myPay Electronic Records Wages & Tips (W) Count gross wages and tips.
 Do not count wages for minors under the age of 18 (see Ignored Income Table in WHEAP Identify the employer Check stubs, employer payroll statement, recent tax return, Wage Attestation Form, or bank statement.
 4 NOTE: Seasonal worker wages should be annualized from a W-2.
 5